“One of the most important things I’ve learned (about art) is progress is not linear.” – Alison Beere, cartoonist artist.

 Some paintings are difficult to get right from the beginning while other works seem to appear out of nowhere.
 Yes, sometimes, not often, it is THAT easy.

-This constant struggle is a mystery to me.
+This constant struggle is a mystery to me, and at times, a source of frustration.

 Was this painting easier for me because I didn’t have to grapple with colour and pattern?
 Was I more relaxed on that day?